-It’s likely that most repairs made to a conservatory throughout its lifecycle will be due to roof damage – especially for older conservatories, with a polycarbonate roof.
+Typically, most repairs made to a conservatory throughout its lifecycle will be due to roof damage, especially for older conservatories with a polycarbonate roof.

 When is a conservatory roof replacement not worth the money?

-It’s worth bearing in mind that a conservatory roof replacement might be out of the question if the conservatory is particularly old and worn out.
+You should bear in mind that a conservatory roof replacement might be out of the question if the conservatory is old.

 Purchasing a new conservatory